Zartosht-H/Roblog/README.md

-# React + Vite
 # **Roblog** is a React + Vite project

 ## This is a sample that get data from local json-server and show them in a nice and freindly user interface

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+### This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 ## To setup and run the project folow these steps:
   1. install [NodeJS](https://nodejs.org/dist/v22.16.0/node-v22.16.0-x64.msi)